Hypercubical manifolds in homotopy type theory: Introduction

 Here, we explain how we can still manage to define the coherent action of $Q$ on $\S3$ in homotopy type theory, from a map $\HM\to\B Q$ whose fiber is $\S3$, and we show that the resulting homotopy quotient is equivalent to the definition of $\HM$ as a HIT.
-This thus implies that the latter definition is ``correct'': it is a quotient of $\S3$ by $Q$ as expected.
-This construction uses two main ingredients: the action-fibration duality in order to construct the map~$\phi$, and the flattening lemma in order to compute its fibers.
+This implies that the latter definition is ``correct'': it is a quotient of $\S3$ by $Q$ as expected.
+This construction uses two main ingredients: the action-fibration duality (\cref{action-fibration}) in order to construct the map~$\phi$, and the flattening lemma (\cref{flattening-pushout}) in order to compute its fibers.
+Note that Definition~\ref{hm-def-quotient} uses a strict quotient, whereas we only have access to homotopy quotients in homotopy type theory, but the two coincide in the case of free actions, which can be seen through the Borel construction~\cite[Section 2.2]{adem2002topics}.

-\paragraph{Higher hypercubical manifolds} This work also suggests useful generalizations of the hypercubical manifold.
-Namely, there are also free actions of $Q$ on spheres $\S{4n-1}$ for any natural number $n$, giving rise to higher hypercubical manifolds~$\HM[n]$.
-We will show that those can also be defined in homotopy type theory, and that they allow constructing a ``resolution'' of~$Q$, \ie a family of maps $\HM[n]\to\B Q$ which behave more and more as equivalences as $n$ increase, in the sense that they are $(4n-2)$-connected.
-Compared to resolutions obtained by other traditional methods (such as those based on rewriting), this resolution is quite ``small'' and thus more amenable to computations.